-Band School Supply List for 2017-2018:
+Band School Supply List for 2018-2019:

-Please read the supply list carefully, it is very specific and the details for each item are very important to insuring that each student enjoys success and contributes positively to each rehearsal.(1) Band instrument (percussionists need a full bell/pad kit, not just a practice pad or snare drum).
+Please read the supply list carefully, it is very specific and the details for each item are very important to insuring that you enjoy success and contribute positively to each rehearsal.(1) Band instrument (percussionists need a full bell/pad kit, not just a practice pad or snare drum).
 Every instrument case must have a name tag attached at all times.
-We have tags (free) here in the band room.(2) Essential Elements Interactive Book 2 (for your instrument) --we will have these for you to purchase at Northside ($8.99 for winds; $16.99 for percussion; no tax).(3) A half-inch (1/2") hard-cover 3-ring binder and 20 plastic sleeves to go in the binder --this is how you will organize your music.
+We have tags (free) here in the band room.(2) Essential Elements Interactive Book 2 (for your instrument) --we will have these for you to purchase at Northside ($9.99 for winds; $17.99 for percussion; no tax).(3) A half-inch (1/2") hard-cover 3-ring binder and 20 plastic sleeves to go in the binder --this is how you will organize your music.
 The one-inch binders are far more common, but binders wider than 1/2" do not fit in the students' binder storage shelves without breaking the shelves!
 The binder can be any color with or without a clear plastic front cover.(4) Three No. 2 pencils --not mechanical pencils because they do not write well on our stands.
 Put one pencil in your binder, one in your case, and one in your binder shelf.
 Pencils must have erasers and must be sharpened prior to class.(5) All clarinets and saxophones need four #2.5 strength reeds.
-Our bookstore sells the recommended brand, which is Vandoren --other brands are acceptable, as long as the strength is #2.5.www.bcscbands.orgThe website www.bcscbands.org which will be used for information pertaining to all band members in BCSC.
-Links to all BCSC directors and each high school can also be found there.The Northside Bookstore:Many of the items you need for band, including plastic sleeves (10-cents each), are available right here at Northside.
+Our bookstore sells the recommended brand, which is Vandoren --other brands are acceptable, as long as the strength is #2.5.The Northside Bookstore:Many of the items you need for band, including plastic sleeves (10-cents each), are available right here at Northside.
 In addition, you can purchase clarinet and saxophone reeds, brass lubricants, and drumsticks all here at the bookstore, which is open from 7:30 to noon each school day.
-The price list will be updated at the start of each school year.Online Musical Dictionary:The following link will take you off the BCSC website.
-This links to an excellent online resource for researching musical terms: www.music.vt.edu/musicdictionary/Suggested Tools for Successful Practice at Home:When practicing at home, the most essential ingredient is a music stand.
-Most students received one of these with their starter packs last year.
-If you need a music stand, a student-model can be ordered from Paige's Music (1-800-382-1099); Paige's delivers items to our school every Tuesday.
-A tuner & metronome combination (Korg TM-40; about $33) for wind players, and a metronome (Matrix MR500; about $24) for percussionists are also important tools to help students refine their sense of pitch and pulse.
-If you need these items, you can order them through Paige's Music, but before you do, please read about SmartMusic, which is software that includes both of these items.
-Another excellent tool is Notepad by Finale, which is FREE software that allows students to notate, hear, and print their own musical compositions (you can read more about this software below).Free Music Notation Software:The Finale Notepad software allows you to notate, hear, and print out your own compositions.
-The software is free from Finale.
-Just go to www.finalemusic.com/notepad to download.
-Be sure to get parental permission first.What Would Beethoven Say?What could be better than heading to the symphony for an evening of Beethoven?
-Possibly this stirring rendition done in flash-mob style!
-Click the picture to follow the external link.
+The price list will be updated at the start of each school year.www.bcscbands.orgThe website www.bcscbands.org which will be used for information pertaining to all band members in BCSC.
+Links to all BCSC directors and each high school can also be found there.Bookstore:Students, Check itslearning and Your Grades and Your Mailbox Each School Day: